 My favorite vinyl for a mug DIY project is the Oracal 651.

 It has a powerful permanent adhesive and can be used for outdoor projects too.
-It’s easy to cut, weed, and I could use it to my detailed car decal the other day.
+It’s easy to cut, and weed, and I could use it for my detailed car decal the other day.
 You can choose glossy or matte for this project.
 I decided to use the glossy one.